Oscar Gustave Rejlander: Biography

 According to his naturalisation papers, Rejlander was born in Stockholm on 19 October 1813.
 He was the son of Carl Gustaf Rejlander, a stonemason and Swedish Army Officer.
 During his youth, his family moved to the Swedish-speaking community in Rauma, Grand Duchy of Finland (then part of Russia).
 In the 1830s, he relocated to England, initially settling in Lincoln, England.
-In the 1850s, he abandoned his original profession as a painter and portrait miniaturist, apparently after seeing how well a photograph captured the fold of a sleeve.

 He set up as a portraitist in the industrial Midlands town of Wolverhampton, probably around 1846.
-In the early 1850s, he learned the wet-collodion and waxed-paper processes at great speed with Nicholas Henneman in London, and then changed his business to that of a photography studio.
+In the early 1850s, he learned the wet-collodion and waxed-paper processes at great speed with Nicholas Henneman in London.
+He abandoned his original profession as a painter and portrait miniaturist, apparently after seeing how well a photograph captured the fold of a sleeve, and set up a photography studio.
 He undertook genre work and portraiture.
 Rejlander also produced nude studies, mainly for use as studies by painters, and later revealed that his early work was made with the aid of a local troupe of theatrical performers.